nicholaschris/browser-quiz-project/README.md

  - `views` this contains code to define what the DOM will look like.
 They will create the DOM element and give it back.
 They should never read from/write to the dom, that is what the pages do.
 - `app.js` this file our initialisation code.
 Generally this code should only run once and starts the application
 - `data.js` this is our data model.
 Anything we need to store in the browser we place inside the data file
-- `router.js` this file will transition the app from one page to the other and clear the HTML.

 # Backlog